alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 * Show/Hide Labels : (Not shown in image above yet) turn on/off showing volanism, terraformable and value icons).

-Right clicking the star panel gives you the following options:

-* Show/Hide menu bar: Once configured, turn it off and get more space

-Hovering over a item shows you a text description of it.
-Clicking on a planet pops up a note with the same data.

 Planetary Icons are:

 * If a planet is Terraformable : shown as a cog (!)